 St. Thomas requires a year of technology credits for graduation.
 All Sophomores take Computer Applications.
 Juniors must take at least one of the following: Web Design & Management, Broadcast & Video Production, Java Programming, AP Computer Science A, or Visual Basic Programming.
 Other courses may be taken for elective credits during the Junior and Senior years.

-Grade 11: (one of the following required) Web Design & Management, Java Programming, AP Computer Science A, Visual Basic Programming, Broadcast & Video Production
+Grade 11: (one of the following required) Web Design & Management, Computer Science I, Advanced Computer Science I, AP Computer Science A, Broadcast Journalism, Broadcast & Video Production, Robotics

-Grade 12: (any of the following electives) Web Design & Management, Java Programming, AP Computer Science A, Visual Basic Programming, Broadcast & Video Production
+Grade 12: (any of the following electives) Web Design & Management, Computer Science I, Advanced Computer Science I, AP Computer Science A, Broadcast Journalism, Broadcast & Video Production, Robotics

 (B.S.
 Mechanical Engineering, Rice University; M.Ed., University of Houston) taught at St Thomas from 2003 to 2006.
 She rejoined the faculty in January of 2014 and is the Dean of the Technology Department.
 She teaches Computer Applications, Visual Basic Programming, Java Programming, and AP Computer Science.
 She is also the moderator of the Java competition team.
 Prior to teaching at St Thomas, she worked for NASA on the design of the International Space Station and in the semiconductor industry.